Skip to Content

 Add the minced garlic and allow it to cook for 30 seconds.
 Then add half the salt, the cumin, oregano, chili powder, and cayenne.
 Stir and sauté for 1 minute.

-Add the chicken stock, kidney beans, cannellini beans, and tomato sauce to the pot.
+Add the remaining ingredients - chicken stock, kidney beans, cannellini beans, and tomato sauce to the pot.
 Increase the heat and bring it to a low boil.

 Serve immediately or save in the refrigerator for up to 4 days.